Dulakshi987/CRM_PahanaEdu/README.md

 - After that go to the IDE and Run the project by clicking the TomCat selection.

 ### 2.3 Dependencies
-If any case you get a error on Dependencies on this project then please copy below Dependencies to your project porm.xml file and reload the maven
+If any case you get a error on Dependencies on this project then please copy below Dependencies to your project pom.xml file and reload the maven

 ```xml
 <dependencies>